openskies-sh/openskies-sh-articles/content/articles/aerobridge-report-incident.md

     - Select one of the ```Impacted Components```, add ```Notes``` describing briefly and precisely details about the incident.
     - Set the ```New status``` of the component, usually it is Damaged or Needs Attention.

+### Result
-Your incident will be added to the management server and can also see a incident calendar.
+Your incident will be added to the management server, the component will be removed from the Assembly automatically as well.
+The assembly status will be set to ```Parts need review```

 ### Good to know
 If multiple components are impacted in an incident, then multiple incident report must be created, in Aerobridge one incident report is linked to one component.